jromeem/flotyrna/README.md

 TO DO
 ========
 - Color coding for primary initiation, primary elongation, secondary initiation, and secondary elongation
-- Color coding for Comparative/Predicted, Comparative/Not Predicted, and Not Comparative/Not Predicted
+- Color coding for Comparative/Predicted, Comparative/Not Predicted, and Comparative/Not Predicted

 LATER